Cvetomird91/lang-mastering-steps/README.md

 Personal vision for various aspects of a programming language one needs to learn in order to master it.
-This is my opinion about the topic, I'm not imposing it to anybody and I'm open to discussion.
+I'm not imposing it to anybody and I'm open to discussion.

 Steps for learning and mastering a programming language: